A family of graphs that cannot occur as character degree graphs of solvable groups: General Lemmas

 Next, we show that for any graph $\Delta$ in which every vertex is admissible, $\Delta$ is not the character degree graph of any solvable group.

-\begin{lem} If $\Gamma$ is a graph in which every vertex is admissible, then $\Gamma$ is not $\Delta(G)$ for any solvable group $G$. \end{lem}

-\bpf Let $G$ be a counterexample with $|G|$ minimal.
+\begin{lemma} If $\Gamma$ is a graph in which every vertex is admissible, then $\Gamma$ is not $\Delta(G)$ for any solvable group $G$. \end{lemma} \begin{proof} Let $G$ be a counterexample with $|G|$ minimal.
 Since $\Delta(G)$ is not empty, $G>1$, and since $G$ is solvable, there must be a prime $p$ so that $O^p(G)<G$.
-We have assumed, though, that every vertex of $\Delta(G)$ is admissible, and by Lemma 4.2 this means by the minimality of $G$, that $O^p(G)=G$ for every prime $p$, which is a contradiction. \epf
+We have assumed, though, that every vertex of $\Delta(G)$ is admissible, and by Lemma \ref{first} this means by the minimality of $G$, that $O^p(G)=G$ for every prime $p$, which is a contradiction. \end{proof}

 The next lemma provides us with a way to show $G$ does not have a normal Sylow p-subgroup for a specific vertex.
 We refine a technique from \cite{lewis} for the following result.